 Wait!
 I’m VAT registered, wouldn’t it be better for me to be invoiced under the normal VAT rules?

 If you’re a buyer and you would prefer to pay VAT separately on the hammer price and other charges you can opt out of the Auctioneers’ Scheme.
-Just contact us ask us to treat the transaction outside the scheme.
+Just contact us and ask us to treat the transaction outside the scheme.
 We will invoice you for your next transaction under the normal VAT rules.